lukegb/uffd/README.md

 - python3-oauthlib
 - python3-flask-babel

-Some of the dependencies (especially fido2 and flask-oauthlib) changed their API in recent versions, so make sure to install the versions from Debian Buster.
+Some of the dependencies (especially fido2) changed their API in recent versions, so make sure to install the versions from Debian Buster or Bullseye.
 For development, you can also use virtualenv with the supplied `requirements.txt`.

 ## Development